mwgustin/bp-mora-jai/Readme.md

 Written in C# / .Net10 (preview).

+Can run the web interface with

+`docker compose up -d` from the repo root then access it via http://localhost:5262/

 When run, the command line will prompt you for the 3 rows of colors and for the final goal (corner) colors.
 It will then solve the puzzle and print the moves needed to be made to solve it.

 Possible color values: